The Language of Symbols

 Hidden Hierarchy Symbol

 A hexagon containing a black circle containing a white dot — knowledge nested in encryption, truth hidden within mystery.
+Those who bear this mark have access to restricted knowledge.

 🜃